 Have You Been Injured in a New Mexico Hit-and-Run Accident?

 If you have recently been involved in a New Mexico hit-and-run accident, you may be entitled to monetary compensation for any injuries you sustained as a result.
 Similarly, if your loved one was killed in a hit-and-run accident, you may be able to seek recovery through a wrongful death action.
-In either case, a New Mexico personal injury attorney at the Fine Law Firm can help you with your case.
+In either case, an Albuquerque car accident lawyer at the Fine Law Firm can help you with your case.
 With decades of collective experience, the attorneys at the Fine Law Firm know what it takes to be successful in a hit-and-run case in New Mexico courts.
 Call 505-889-FINE today to set up your free consultation.

 More Blog Posts: